How does William & Mary define a transfer student?

 Students do not transfer with a major; it must be officially declared through the Office of the University Registrar.
 The School of Business and the School of Education have their own application process.

-Do you guarantee housing for transfer students?
+Is housing required for transfer students?

 As a veteran, what do I need to know about applying or becoming a student at William & Mary?

 William & Mary is pleased to waive the application fee for anyone who has served honorably in the armed forces of the United States.
 Please select Other Fee Waiver Request at the time of payment.
-The Veterans Society of William & Mary is a good resource providing information about admission, financial aid, housing and more.
+The Student Veterans of William & Mary is a good resource providing information about admission, financial aid, housing and more.
 As questions arise about using your VA benefits, contact the Office of the University Registrar.